MikeQDev/landing-page-gen-jekyll/README.md

 ## Todo

-- See if gem dependencies can be reduced
 - Add usage notes and examples
 - Linting and formatting?
-- Lighthouse: SEO, metatags, accessibility, etc.
 - Should Ruby be upgraded?
 - Analytics?
 - Reusable 'theme'?
 Versioning?